Wymering Manor: The Wymering Manor Trust

-The Trust, which held the building's first community open day on 5 May 2013, subsequently received a further £50,000 from the People's Millions, a collaboration between the Big Lottery Fund and the ITV (TV network).
-Following a survey in 2014 that unearthed evidence of Deathwatch beetle in the old oak beams the eventual cost of restoration was estimated at £2.5m, leaving the trust searching for further sources of funding.
+The Trust held the building's first community open day on 5 May 2013, and subsequently received £50,000 from the People's Millions, a collaboration between the Big Lottery Fund and the ITV (TV network).
+Following a survey in 2014 that unearthed evidence of Deathwatch beetle in the old oak beams, the eventual cost of restoration was estimated at £2.5m.
+Efforts to raise the money required to restore the building are ongoing.

 Local folklore and legend

 Haunting

 The manor has been called Hampshire's Most Haunted house, by David Scanlan, founder of the Hampshire Ghost Society, who was responsible for bringing the alleged haunting to the attention of paranormal investigators and the public during his time as manager of the youth hostel there from 2002 to 2006.
 The Manor's reputation for being haunted was blamed by the press for the property's failure to sell at auction in 2010. although a local chartered surveyor had described it as a unique selling point likely to appeal to developers wanting to turn it into a guest house.
 Manor trustees have confirmed the value of the Manor's reputation in getting the public interested in the restoration of the building.

 The reported paranormal activity includes sudden drops in temperature, children whispering, furniture moving and apparitions of more than twenty ghosts.